gusttavocdn/computer_science_with_typescript/README.md

 As a general rule, you should adopt that it is **EXPRESSLY PROHIBITED** to use functions that are not listed as allowed directly in the instructions for each challenge.

-We can't test if your code are or not using only the allowed functions but have in mind that if you do not follow this instructions you will be only cheating yourself and delaying your learning process.
+We can't test if your code are or not using only the allowed functions but have in mind that if you do not follow these instructions you will be only cheating yourself and delaying your learning process.

 ## :rocket: How to test your code